 - Organization - manage users and other settings for the Organization to which your account belongs (shown when logged in)

-- Browse the Map Gallery by clicking the Gallery link and clicking the Esri Featured Content tab.
+- Browse some maps by clicking Content and clicking the Living Atlas tab.
 Choose one of the categories on the left and click through some of the map thumbnails listed on the Gallery page.
-There are two kinds of things you can open here: web maps, and web mapping applications.
+There are two kinds of things you can open here: maps, and apps.
 These represent products created by ArcGIS Online users and published for public access.
 Think of a web map as your working canvas for assembling a bunch of web services into a presentable view that can then be pulled into many different APIs or platforms.
 A web mapping application, in contrast, is a final view that is created with a single API and is hosted for consumption by end users only.
 We're going to focus on web maps right now, but in the next section of the lesson you'll get a chance to make both a web map and a finished web mapping application.

 If you hover your mouse over a thumbnail you will see a summary of the map and two links below the graphic, Open and Details.

 The Details link shows information about the item.